SuperAwesomeLTD/sa-mobile-sdk-android-docs/source/06video.rst

             super.onCreate (savedInstanceState);
             setContentView (R.layout.activity_main);

-            // Enabling test mode will load
-            // one of our test ads
+            // to display test ads
-            // By default it is disabled
             SAVideoAd.enableTestMode ();

-            // The parental gate requires users to
-            // perform a simple math operation when
-            // clicking on an ad
+            // ask users to add two numbers when clicking on an ad SAVideoAd.enableParentalGate ();
-            SAVideoAd.enableParentalGate ();

-            // You can also specify a certain
-            // orientation for your interstitial ad
-            SAVideoAd.setOrientationLandscape ();
+            // lock orientation to portrait or landscape SAVideoAd.setOrientationLandscape ();

-            // You can also enable or disable
-            // a close button for the video SAVideoAd.disableCloseButton ();
+            // enable or disable a close button SAVideoAd.disableCloseButton ();

-            // Or you can instruct it to not close
-            // at the end of the video (if you
+            // enable or disable auto-closing at the end SAVideoAd.disableCloseAtEnd ();
-            // want to present some kind of reward,
-            // for example)
-            SAVideoAd.disableCloseAtEnd ();

-            // Finally you can start the loading
-            // process by telling the SDK to load an
-            // ad for a certain placement
+            // start loading ad data for a placement SAVideoAd.load (30479);
-            SAVideoAd.load (30479);
         }
     }